Skip to main content

 Push

-Push uploads all local .xs files back to your Xano workspace, syncing your local changes.
-The CLI recursively collects all .xs files from the directory, sorts them alphabetically, combines them into a single payload, and sends them to Xano.
+Push uploads local .xs files back to your Xano workspace, syncing your local changes.
+By default, only changed files are pushed (partial mode).
+Use --sync to push all files.
+The CLI recursively collects all .xs files from the directory, compares them against your workspace, and sends only the changes to Xano.
+Before applying anything, the CLI shows a preview of what will be created, updated, or deleted, and prompts for confirmation.
 After completion, the CLI displays the total execution time.

 FlagDescription